 Medium-chain triglycerides are a class of saturated fat composed of fatty acids containing 6-10 carbons.
 They are found primarily in coconut oil, palm kernel oil, and dairy fat, and they appear to benefit fat loss to a minor extent when consumed in place of other dietary fat.

-This page features 105 unique references to scientific papers.
+Our evidence based analysis features 105 unique references to scientific papers.

 Follow this Page for updates

 The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects medium-chain triglycerides has on your body, and how strong these effects are.

 |Robust research conducted with repeated double-blind clinical trials|

 |Multiple studies where at least two are double-blind and placebo controlled|

 ?
 The amount of high quality evidence.
 The more evidence, the more we can trust the results.

 Magnitude of effect